Health Systems Summer Institute

 The Health Systems' mandate is carried out through research, service, and training with and for the populations being served.
 Priority is given to populations stressed by economic, social, and political instability, many of which have also been displaced by conflict or natural disasters.

 Our principal goal is to improve the capacity of communities to deliver the best possible preventive and curative care to their respective members.
 To accomplish this goal, our multidisciplinary faculty work in partnership with local governments and community leaders, ministries of health, community-based health and human service agencies, universities, and research institutes.
-We work with the communities to

 - July 27